pandeypiyushraipur-max/Score-Calculator-Piyush/README.md

 ⚖️ License & Copyright
 © 2026 Piyush Pandey.
 All rights reserved.
 This tool is intended for educational purposes to help students estimate their exam scores.

+##License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE] (LICENSE) file for details.